-- 5.3.1 Prosecutors will consider all of the circumstances surrounding the offence(s) and the circumstances of the young person before reaching a decision, applying all relevant PPS policies and documents. - 5.3.2 The PPS may request further investigation where it considers that additional evidence or information is required in order to take a fully informed prosecution decision.
-It is the responsibility of the PSNI to gather and provide that additional evidence or information. - 5.3.3 Factors that may be considered include: - The disciplinary policy of the children's home. - An explanation from the home regarding their decision to involve the police, which should refer to the procedures and guidance on police involvement.
+- 5.3.1 Prosecutors will consider all of the circumstances surrounding the offence(s) and all known personal circumstances of the young person before reaching a decision, applying all relevant PPS policies and documents. - 5.3.2 The PPS may request further investigation where it considers that additional evidence or information is required in order to take a fully informed prosecution decision.
+It is the responsibility of the PSNI to gather and provide that additional evidence or information.